UN offensive into North Korea: Advance to Ch'ongch'on (22–24 October)

 On 22 October, C Company, 6th Medium Tank Battalion, designated Task Force Elephant, started from Pyongyang by way of Sunch'on for Kujang-dong to block the railroad there.
 Passing through Sunch'on, the task force arrived at its objective at 22:00 and then turned west to Kunu-ri, 20 mi downstream in the valley of the Ch'ongch'on.
 The ROK 1st Division followed behind the task force.
 The ROK recovered 40 escaped American prisoners whom they evacuated at once to Pyongyang.
 Two more escaped prisoners came in at Kunu-ri the next morning, 23 October.
-That afternoon, a sergeant of the ROK 6th Division found the bodies of 28 American prisoners on the railroad track, and 3 men still alive, 4 mi north of Kujang-dong.
-On 23 October General Paik led his division from Kunu-ri down the valley of the Ch'ongch'on.
+That afternoon, a sergeant of the ROK 6th Division found the bodies of 28 American prisoners on the railroad track, and three men still alive, 4 mi north of Kujang-dong.
+On 23 October Paik led his division from Kunu-ri down the valley of the Ch'ongch'on.
 Near Anju, D Company tanks knocked out two T-34 tanks and two self-propelled guns, and captured one tank intact.
 Just before noon, a platoon of tanks seized the damaged wooden bridge over the Ch'ongch'on River 3 mi northeast of Anju.
 A tank patrol continued downstream to Sinanju, which it found deserted and the bridges there across the Ch'ongch'on destroyed.
 Repair of the Anju bridge began at once and continued through the night.
 By 09:00 on 24 October wheeled traffic, including 2½-ton trucks, could cross on it.
 During that morning a reconnaissance party found a tank ford 3 mi east of the bridge, and the 6th Medium Tank Battalion crossed the river there.
 All three regiments of the ROK 1st Division crossed the Ch'ongch'on on 23–24 October.
 The division then attacked northeast toward Unsan.